/

 What is the SCFF Viewer?

-The current list of SCFF validation rules can be found here.
+View the current list of SCFF validation rules.

 What is the ePlan Validation Service?

-The current list of ePlan validation rules can be found here.
+View the current list of ePlan validation rules.

 What is the ePlan Validation Report and can I add comments to it?